MarcusLEK/laravel-todo-app/README.md

 5. create the database and migrate.
 6. run the database seeder to generate some task - optional.
 6. php artisan serve and proceed to the url.

+# Known Issues
+1. Reopening the browser sometimes still shows the old task, but refreshing the browser fixes this.
+After waiting for a while after the browser closes, reopening does not cause this issue.